Ok. This comes up a lot and I kind of covered this topic in my Winter in Tokyo with kids blog post but it’s time I talk about christmas on it’s own.

 – bring stockings and other christmas themed “musts” from home.
 You can buy some decorations at Don Quijote if you’d like but in case they don’t have what you want – best be prepared.

-Stay at an apartment hotel with a kitchen and cook as much as you can yourself (remember to make use of international supermarkets and bring some spices etc from home.)
+–Stay at an apartment hotel with a kitchen and cook as much as you can yourself (remember to make use of international supermarkets and bring some spices etc from home.)
 Local supermarkets Seijo Ishii and Kaldi might also have some of what you’re looking for.

 -Go online and research international supermarkets such as National Azabu (the deliver nationwide now) to see if you can source a chicken or a turkey

 – Instead of cooking, book (as far in advance as you can) Christmas dinner at a big brand hotel in a bigger city in Japan – the Hiltons and Hyatts often do a christmas buffet but it does book out early.
-I also recommend looking at the websites of Irish and English pubs near you as they often have Christmas dinner plates and a band playing etc.

 -In Tokyo, Osaka and Kyoto – many of the big brand hotels decorate sections of their lobbies for Christmas